-The daughter of European immigrants, Hélène’s parents worked hard to provide a good life for her family in the United States.
+The daughter of immigrants, Hélène knows her parents worked hard to provide a good life in the United States.
 But her parents gave her something even more important: acceptance and love when she came out as gay in college, followed by unconditional support for her marriage to her wife, Alice Lin.

 Hélène knows that many other Bostonians also face rejection and discrimination because of their identity or beliefs.
 Hélène will be a champion on the City Council for respect, equity, and inclusion.

 In 2016, a debilitating ATV accident left Hélène fighting for her life.
 In her recovery, she experienced physical injury, mental health challenges, and financial hardships.
 Throughout this experience, she watched as others in Boston with fewer resources, support networks, and financial savings struggled to rebound from their own health crises.
-With the support of her wife, Alice, Hélène decided to run for City Council and work towards a more equitable Boston.
+Hélène decided to run for City Council and work towards a more equitable Boston.